 As the name suggests, Surface Mount Technology involves fixing the electronic components on the surface of the PCB.
-It is a fully automatic and flexible process that makes it possible to have higher assembly densities because manufacturers can fit complex circuitries into small boards.
+It is a fully automatic and flexible process that allows higher assembly densities because manufacturers can fit complex circuitries into small boards.

 SMT assembly has four steps:

 With advancements in science and technology, circuits have become increasingly complex, so having only one component type is impossible.

 Therefore, modern electronic products usually have PCBAs with Thru-hole components (THC) and surface mount device (SMD) components.
 These components include a mix of capacitors, integrated circuits, coils, resistors, etc.